Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

-where we are still continuing in keeping the potentials constant.
+where we are still continuing to keep the potentials constant.
 Substituting this equation and Eq.~\eqref{Theta0solutionR0adiabatic} into Eq.~\eqref{freestreamingformulaphotons} and then into Eq.~\eqref{ClfunctionThetal} in order to compute the angular power spectrum, we get:

 where the derivative of the spherical Bessel function is given in Eq.~\eqref{derivativejl}.
 We have put $T(k) = 1$ here for simplicity.